Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

          an HTTP 415 Unsupported Media Type error.
 Otherwise, an HTTP 400 Bad Request error MUST be returned.
-     19. In case an unknown error happened during the processing of the HTTP POST request, an HTTP 400 Bad Request SHALL be returned by the receiving entity.
+     19. In case an unknown error happened during the processing of the HTTP POST request, an HTTP 400 Bad Request error SHALL be returned by the receiving entity.
      20. In case the receiving entity cannot process a fragment posted due to missing or incorrect init fragment, an HTTP 412 Precondition Failed error MAY be returned, otherwise, in case this is not supported by the system, an HTTP 400 Bad Request error MUST be returned.
-     21. The [=receiving entity=] MAY return an HTTP 50x response in case of other errors at the server, not particularly relating to the request from the [=ingest source=] but due to an error at the receiving entity.
+     21. The [=receiving entity=] MAY return an HTTP 5xx response in case of other errors at the server, not particularly relating to the request from the [=ingest source=] but due to an error at the receiving entity.
      22. In case the receiving entity or publishing point receiving the HTTP